What is A Place for Mom?

 cost-free service with no hidden fees.

-communities from passing through our fees to you, charging you any
+withholding discounts or passing through our fees to families.

-other additional amounts because you used our services, or
+You should not be charged any additional amounts because you used

 A Senior Living Advisor at A Place for Mom is a knowledgeable,